MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/powershell/connect-to-all-office-365-services-in-a-single-windows-powershell-window.md

   $credential = Get-Credential
   ```

-3. Run this command to connect to Azure Active Directory (AD) using the Azure Active Directory PowerShell for Graph module.
+3. Run this command to connect to Azure AD using the Azure Active Directory PowerShell for Graph module.

   ```powershell
   Connect-AzureAD -Credential $credential